Firoz-Hasan/MVVM-DataBinding-LIveData-Retrofit-Coroutines-DependencyInjection-Kotlin/README.md

    Viewmodel survives during configuration changes & livedata helps to update UI(without interface) as it can be observed

+   LiveData is basically a data holder and it is used to observe the changes of a particular view and then update the corresponding change.
+What is the difference between livedata and mutablelivedata? -> LiveData is immutable while MutableLiveData is mutable

    ViewModel : holding and preparing data for the UI / ViewModel stores UI-related data that isn't destroyed on app rotations.
    SO activity / frag connects this viewmodel and gets all necessary data fm there and reporting user interaciton